The real problem: choosing a stock broker is harder than it looks

 - A handful of EU countries, notably Germany, France, Poland, Italy and the Netherlands, account for the bulk of scam-related search activity.

-- Scam entities often operate across borders and aggressively game search and social channels, highlighting the digital threats they fight against.
+- Scam entities often operate across borders and aggressively game search and social channels.

-To act on this research, BrokerChooser built practical tools like the Scam Broker Shield:
+To act on this research, BrokerChooser built practical tools:

 - Scam Broker Shield & Scam Broker Alert (Chrome extension): if you land on a known broker or trading site covered in their database, the extension pops up a warning if it’s marked as “Not Trusted,” helping you avoid sending money to scam entities in the first place.

-- ScamShield / MCP server: an API that lets apps and AI agents query BrokerChooser’s aggregated scam database—one of the world’s largest, with 44,000+ entities—for instant legit vs potential-scam classification, a crucial aspect of understanding online threats.
+- ScamShield / MCP server: an API that lets apps and AI agents query BrokerChooser’s aggregated scam database—one of the world’s largest, with 44,000+ entities—for instant legit vs potential-scam classification.

-Their safe-broker article goes beyond these tools to spell out practical red flags: lack of regulation, opaque pricing, aggressive sales tactics, unrealistic guaranteed returns, withdrawal issues and poor disclosure are all highlighted as warning signs, an effort praised by the financial community.
+Their safe-broker article goes beyond these tools to spell out practical red flags: lack of regulation, opaque pricing, aggressive sales tactics, unrealistic guaranteed returns, withdrawal issues and poor disclosure are all highlighted as warning signs.

 Free for users: how BrokerChooser makes money